-Our June Cheese of the Month contains:
+Our September Cheese of the Month contains:

+Made by David and Jo Clarke, near Nuneaton Warwickshire.
 Raw cow’s milk, animal rennet.

 Clara from our Export team was responsible for the inception of the mature version of Sparkenhoe Red Leicester.
 She felt passionately that there was a space on her customer’s counters for a Red Leicester with a larger, more upfront flavour than the profile we enjoy closer to home.
 She also relished the opportunity to escape her desk for a few hours each week and take on a maturing experiment.
 Seeking support and advice from our maturing team, she set about hand turning and cleaning the cheeses every week.
 We’ve now been through a few iterations of this process to get them just right.
 They are especially popular in Scandinavia and France.
 We find that the cheese is naturally drier than its younger counterpart, with deep, long, toffee flavours.

 Whin Yeats Wensleydale

 Made by Tom and Clare Noblet, near Carnforth, Cumbria.
 Raw cow’s milk, animal rennet.

 The Noblets live with their four young children on a 250-acre farm.
 Here they have 80 Friesian cows, and 200 sheep.
 Whin Yeats Wensleydale (known locally as Fellstone), is made by Clare twice a week.
 We visit the Noblets every month to offer feedback and taste and select the batches of cheeses we want to mature and sell.
 Current batches are tasting sweetly milky with an almost vinegary acidity, and a soft, warm texture.

 Made by Stacey Hedges near Basingstoke, Hampshire.Pasteurised cow’s milk, animal rennet.